nosas/blog/toonvision/classification/article.md

 ### Callbacks

-Originally, I planned on only using a single callback, `ModelCheckpoint`, to save the model's weights.
+Originally, I planned on only using a single callback, [ModelCheckpoint](https://keras.io/api/callbacks/model_checkpoint/), to save the model's weights.
 The callback saves the model's weights to a file at some interval - usually after each epoch or at the lowest validation loss value during training.

 Saving the model at the lowest validation loss value is flawed because the model may have overfit to the data.
 In fact, during my experiments, I found that models that saved their weights at the lowest validation loss value were not performing well during evaluation.

-As a result, I omitted the use of [ModelCheckpoint](https://keras.io/api/callbacks/model_checkpoint/).
+As a result, I omitted the use of `ModelCheckpoint`.
 Rather, I saved the model only if it exceeded the previous run's evaluation accuracy and loss.
-This ensured I got a better model out of the 200 runs compared to the `ModelCheckpoint` callback.
+This ensured I got a better model out of the 200 runs.
 I believe this method is still flawed, but it proved to be more effective than saving the model based on the validation loss.

 ```python